 The federal government is acting quickly by providing assistance to borrowers who are unable to make their mortgage payments.
 The assistance is available to people regardless of whether they have contracted the virus and will lower or suspend mortgage payments for those who have lost income due to the outbreak.

 It is anticipated that this assistance via the CARES act will be available immediately and for up to 12 months.
 Depending on their situation, homeowners impacted by the pandemic should be eligible to have their mortgage payments reduced or suspended for up to 1 year.
 And the best news is that your credit will not suffer.
-The federal CARES act gives borrowers the right to ask for forebearance by attesting that they have been impacted by the coronavirus.
+The federal CARES act gives borrowers the right to ask for forbearance by attesting that they have been impacted by the coronavirus.
 No specific documentation is required.
-Mortgage servicers can approve forebearance periods for 90 days at a time.
-At the end of the forebearance term, there will be several repayment options including repaying as a lump sum, spreading the payments out over time, refinancing, or adding the missed amount to the end of the loan.
-If the borrower reaches the end of the 90 period and needs additional time, they can extend the forebearance period in 90 day increments up to 1 year.
+Mortgage servicers can approve forbearance periods for 90 days at a time.
+At the end of the forbearance term, there will be several repayment options including repaying as a lump sum, spreading the payments out over time, refinancing, or adding the missed amount to the end of the loan.
+If the borrower reaches the end of the 90 period and needs additional time, they can extend the forbearance period in 90 day increments up to 1 year.
 Contact your lender directly to discuss with them the best options for your specific situation.

 Fannie Mae is offering their customers options in situations where there is a job loss, a reduction in work hours, illness, or other issues.
 The focus of the plan is to reduce reporting people to credit bureaus for late or missed payments.
 In addition, foreclosure sales and evictions of borrowers are suspended for 60 days.